Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: First and second law of thermodynamics

-We mention here that it is possible for the effective Hamiltonian $K_S$ to be time dependent even if the original system Hamiltonian $H_S$ is not.
-For instance, this is the case for the example discussed below.
+It is worth mentioning that it is possible for the effective Hamiltonian $K_S$ to be time dependent even if the original system Hamiltonian $H_S$ is not.
+For instance, this is the case for the example discussed in Sec.~\ref{sec:example}.
 Through this our approach admits the appearance of effective work done on the system as a result of the interaction with the bath.
-This feature is shared with other approaches (see, e.g., \cite{Alipour2016}).
-Note that the heat contribution is only due to the dissipative part of the evolution of the density matrix since \eqref{heat} can be written as
+This feature is shared with other approaches (see, e.g., \cite{Weimer2008,Teifel2011,Alipour2016}).
+Note that this does not contradict the idea that a change in internal energy of a closed system should be identified with work.
+It is a well-known fact, which holds of course also in our formalism, that a change in the internal energy of the total system can only be due to explicit time dependencies of the total system Hamiltonian.
+However, contrary to what is assumed in many alternative approaches \cite{Rivas2020,Strasberg2020,Talkner2020}, this does not imply that the change in internal energy of the total system should be identified with work done \textit{on the open system only}.
+As emerges from our formalism the environment can perform work on the open system, even when the total system Hamiltonian is time independent and, hence, the internal energy of the total closed system does not change: In such a case there is an exchange of energy between the open system and its environment which manifests itself in the time dependence of the effective system Hamiltonian $K_S(t)$ and must be interpreted as mechanical work.

 As a result of the above definition of heat exchange, the entropy production is defined as